 The Company owns various United States and foreign patents and trademarks which have been secured over a period of years and which expire at various times.
 It is the policy of the Company to apply for patents and trademarks whenever new products or processes deemed commercially valuable are developed or marketed by the Company.
-However, none of these patents and trademarks are considered to be fundamental to any important product or manufacturing process of the Company and, although the Company deems its patents and trademarks to be valuable and therefore works to police and protect them, it does not consider its business materially dependent on patent or trademark protection.
+The Company deems its patents and trademarks to be valuable and therefore works to police and protect them.